grondag/exotic-blocks/README.md

-# Niceblocks
+# Exotic Blocks

-Testing and tutorial mod for use of Exotic Matter library.
-See code comments for explanation.
+Building mod for Exotic Matter library.
+Also used for testing XM development.